-A complaint is an expression of dissatisfaction made to or about Council's services, staff or the handling of a complaint where a response or resolution is explicitly or implicitly expected or legally required.
-This includes dissatisfaction with the outcome of a decision, level or quality of service, the failure to adhere to a policy or procedure, or behaviour of an employee or agent, which can be investigated and acted upon.
+A complaint is an expression of dissatisfaction made to or about Council's services and performance, the conduct of a Council official, or dissatisfaction with the handling of a complaint where a response or resolution is explicitly or implicitly expected or legally required.
+This includes dissatisfaction with the outcome of a decision, undue delay in a decision or action, level or quality of service, the failure to adhere to a policy or procedure, dissatisfaction with an administrative process or behaviour of Council official, which can be investigated and acted upon.